i-coder-op/Data-Structures-Alogorithm/src/main/java/revision/DSARevisionGuide.md

 **13. LCA in Binary Tree**

-_Approach:_ I have tried solving this problem using brute force approach where i am holding details in the map as
+_Approach:_ I have tried solving this problem using brute force approach where I am holding details in the map as

     node -> list of ancestors
     which is actually not optimised solution.